mc-sdn/can_call/readme.md

 * LLVM/Clang -- check out the [getting
   started](http://clang.llvm.org/get_started.html) guide to find out how to obtain Clang from source. `libclang` is built and installed along with the Clang compiler.
-  Python bindings are part of the source distribution of Clang.
+  Python bindings are part of the source distribution of Clang (module `clang.cindex`).
+  To instruct python interpreter to find the `clang.cindex` module, either set up $PYTHONPATH or copy it appropriately (or install it inside your IDE).

 ----